LGV Rhin-Rhône: Projected extensions

-The construction of the latter two branches and of the second phase of the Eastern branch is currently unfunded.
+The construction of the latter two branches and of the second phase of the Eastern branch were not funded.

-Running north-south, the Southern branch line would help connect Germany, the north of Switzerland, and eastern France on the one hand with the valleys of the Saône, Rhône, the Mediterranean arc and finally Catalonia on the other.
-The east-west Eastern and Western branches lines would help connect on the one hand London, Brussels, Lille and Île-de-France (i.e., Paris and surroundings) with Burgundy, Franche-Comté, south Alsace, southern Baden, and Switzerland on the other.
+Running north–south, the Southern branch line would help connect Germany, the north of Switzerland, and eastern France on the one hand with the valleys of the Saône, Rhône, the Mediterranean arc and finally Catalonia on the other.
+The east–west Eastern and Western branches lines would help connect on the one hand London, Brussels, Lille and Île-de-France (i.e., Paris and surroundings) with Burgundy, Franche-Comté, south Alsace, southern Baden, and Switzerland on the other.

-A connection will be built at Perrigny, south of Dijon, to serve TGV and freight trains.
-Auxon station will be connected to Besançon-Viotte station by a railway line which could be also used for commuter trains.
+A connection would be built at Perrigny, south of Dijon, to serve TGV and freight trains.
+Besançon Franche-Comté TGV station, located in Les Auxons would be connected to Besançon-Viotte station by a railway line which could be also used for commuter trains.

-It is projected that 12 million passengers per year will use the LGV Rhine-Rhône service.
+It was projected that 12 million passengers per year would use the LGV Rhine-Rhône service.